WordPress Traffic Automation Blueprint – Part 2 (Setup)

 WordPress Self-Hosted Or WordPress Hosted?

-WordPress offers a “self-hosted” and a “hosted” option.
+WordPress offers website owners a “self-hosted” and a “hosted” option.

-The “self-hosted” option lets you download the full-featured WordPress CMS application for free from WordPress.org and host a WordPress site or blog using your own domain name.
+The “self-hosted” option means you can download the full-featured WordPress software at no cost from WordPress.org and host a WordPress site or blog under your own domain name.

-In the “hosted option”, WordPress will host your blog for free at WordPress.com.
-There are, however, a number of limitations to what you can and can’t do with your site when it is hosted for free at WordPress.com.
+With the “hosted option”, WordPress hosts your site for free at WordPress.com.
+There are, however, some limitations on what you can and can’t do with your site when it is hosted for free at WordPress.com.

-If you plan to build a professional business presence online and you want to set up the traffic system described here, then choose the “self-hosted” WordPress version.
+If you plan to build a professional web presence and you want to set up the traffic system described here, then you should choose the “self-hosted” WordPress version.
 The benefits of choosing the “self-hosted” option (WordPress.org) far outweigh those of hosting a free site at WordPress.com.
-You have complete control over your web presence and avoid the limitations of the hosted option.
-Keep in mind that You can overcome the limitations of the free hosting platform by upgrading to a paid option, but then why not start off by hosting a WordPress site on your own domain and avoid the hassles of upgrading later?
+You can fully customize your web presence and avoid the limitations of the hosted option.
+Keep in mind that you can overcome the limitations of the free hosting options by upgrading to a paid option, but then why not just start off by hosting a WordPress site on your own domain and avoid the hassles of upgrading later?

-If you already own an existing website, first, check if your web site has been built using WordPress.
+If you already have an existing site, check to see if the web site has been built using WordPress.

-If you need help with this step, check this article: Tell-Tale Signs It’s A WordPress Blog And Free WP-Checking Tools
+If you need help with this step, check this article: How To Tell If A Site Is A WordPress Site

-If your website was built using the WP CMS platform, move to the next step, and make sure that your site’s internal settings have been properly configured.
+If your existing website was built using the WordPress CMS platform, move to the next step, and make sure that your site’s internal settings have been properly configured.
 We cover this step in more detail in another tutorial.

-Take a look at the simple flowchart below.
-It will help you decide how to set up a WordPress website or blog on your domain …
+Take a look at the diagram below.
+It will help you decide how to set up WordPress on your domain …

-How to set up a WordPress website or blog on your domain
+How to set up WordPress on your domain

-(Use this simple flowchart to help you decide where to set up WordPress on your domain)
+(Use the above diagram to help you decide where to set up WordPress on your domain)

 Basically, you have two choices:

-2. Keep your existing site and add a WordPress-powered blog.
-Your WordPress blog will then be used to drive traffic to your main website.
+2. Keep your existing web site and add a WordPress blog.
+Your WordPress blog will then be expertly configured and used to drive traffic to your main web site.

-If you choose to keep your existing website and add a WordPress-driven blog, make sure to use the self-hosted version of WordPress, which requires a domain name and web hosting, but allows you to fully configure your site’s settings and customize the design of your existing website using a suitable WordPress theme.
+If you choose to keep your existing site and add a WordPress blog, make sure to use the self-hosted version of WordPress, which requires your own domain name and webhosting, but allows you to fully configure your blog’s settings and customize the design of your existing web site using an appropriate theme for WordPress.

-To use WordPress as your main site, install the software in the “root” folder of your domain (e.g. mydomainname.com).
+To use WordPress for your main site, install the software in the “root” folder of your domain (e.g. http://mydomainname.com).

-If you have an existing website, then you will want to install WordPress in a subdirectory of your domain, e.g. www.mydomainname.com/blog (you can name your subfolder whatever you want).
+If you have an existing website, then you will want to install WordPress in a subdirectory of your domain, e.g. www.mydomainname.com/blog (you can name your subdirectory whatever you want).

-If you already have a website that you don’t want to delete or replace with a WordPress site, you can choose to set up your WordPress site or blog on an entirely different domain.
+If you already have an existing website that you don’t want to delete or replace with a WordPress site, you can choose to set up your WordPress site or blog on an entirely different domain.

 This way: